sebastianromerocruz/CS3113-material/lectures/triangle/README.md

     1. Load our vertex and fragment shaders
     2. Initialise our view, projection, and model matrices, and load the first two onto our program
     3. Set our model's (triangle's) colour
-    4. Tell OpenGL to use it by passing in its ID
+    4.Tell OpenGL to activate our shader program so that the GPU will use it to draw any subsequent shapes.
 4. Setting the clear colour

 <br>